solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

        ->  Index Scan using listings_description_vector_idx on listings  (cost=116.48..2228.28 rows=2224 width=261) (actual time=1.111..1.128 rows=3 loops=1)
     ```

-    The query planning and execution times should reflect a significant reduction in the time it took to plan and run the query:
+    The query execution times should reflect a significant reduction in the time it took to plan and run the query:

     ```sql
     Planning Time: 56.802 ms